mabhishek-dev/100DaysOfCode/Day #015/README.md

 Play the game here: [Rock-Paper-Scissors](https://mabhishek-dev.github.io/Rock-Paper-Scissor-Game/)

 Todo List: Lets you add and remove tasks.
 Uses localStorage to remember them, and I added a button to switch between dark and light themes.
-Use the todo list here:[To-Do List](https://mabhishek-dev.github.io/Todo-List/)
+Use the todo list here: [To-Do List](https://mabhishek-dev.github.io/Todo-List/)